EnzoPlayer0ne/sample-devconnect-project/README.md

 cd devconnect-hackerhouse/submissions/

 # 4.    add submodule
-git submodule add <URL of your own project> submissions/sample-devconnect-project
+git submodule add <URL of your own project> sample-devconnect-project

 # 5.    push the new submodule
 git add .